← Back to research

 AGENTS.md represents a broader shift in how we think about documentation.
 Just as README.md became foundational for open source, AGENTS.md is becoming foundational for AI-assisted development.

 The comparison to early README adoption is apt: a simple convention that started as a practical solution and evolved into an ecosystem standard.
-The key difference is velocity—AGENTS.md went from 0 to 60,000+ repositories in six months.
+The key difference is velocity—AGENTS.md went from 0 to 60,000+ repositories in its first six months, and to roughly 96,600 root-level files on GitHub by June 2026.

 This rapid adoption signals that developers want their codebases to be agent-ready, and that a simple, open standard beats proprietary configuration formats every time.